Water and Sewer

 Q. Can I just go to the park to play on the fields with my family?

 A. Sunday is an open day at our parks.
-Families and individuals can use the fields on a first-come, first-serve basis.
+Families and individuals can use the fields on a first-come, first-served basis.
 For other days of the week, please check with staff for availability.

 Water and Sewer Department -- Flushing